 Increasing Access to Oral Health Care

-Texas A&M University Baylor College of Dentistry is the single largest provider of oral health care services in the Dallas/Fort Worth area, receiving 98,000 patient visits per year.
-The college completes approximately 5,000 emergency patient visits annually, about 45 percent of which are by low-income patients.
+Texas A&M University Baylor College of Dentistry is the single largest provider of oral health care services in the Dallas/Fort Worth area.
+The college had more than 103,000 patient visits last year.

-For each of the past 19 years, TAMBCD has renewed the HIV/AIDS Ryan White Dental Reimbursement grant to support care for patients who are HIV positive.
-To date, the reimbursement exceeds $3.7 million.
-With more than 10,000 patients covered, the grant allows people who are HIV positive or have the AIDS virus to receive quality, low-cost dental care while contributing to diversified clinical experiences for students.
+For the past 24 years, TAMBCD has renewed the dental reimbursement grant, part of the Ryan White Care Act, to support and care for patients who are HIV positive or have the AIDS virus.
+To date, the reimbursement exceeds $2.3 million.
+With more than 12,000 patients covered, the grant allows people who are HIV positive or have the AIDS virus to receive quality, low-cost dental care while contributing to diversified clinical experiences for students.
 TAMBCD's Caruth School of Dental Hygiene was the first hygiene program in the nation to apply for and receive Ryan White grant funding.

 Seeking Innovation through Dental and Craniofacial Research

 Research expenditures in 2013 exceeded $3.4 million.
 Through research, TAMBCD faculty members are opening new doors in a wide range of areas including craniofacial development and genetics, mineralized tissue biology, bioengineering and regeneration, craniofacial pain and a variety of translational clinical research projects involving implants, periodontal disease management, salivary gland dysfunction, cancer detection and tobacco sensation.

 The dental school's Office of Technology Development was established in 2006 to facilitate technology transfer by working cooperatively with researchers whose work possesses commercialization potential.
 The office is housed within TAMBCD's Office of the Associate Dean for Research and Graduate Studies.